SamuraiWTF/musashi-js/README.md

  2. `yarn install`
  3. `yarn start`

-Console output will discribe which servers are listening on which ports.
+Console output will describe which servers are listening on which ports.
 To override these, add a `.env` file with your own port specifications.
 The [sample.env](sample.env) file is available as a reference.

 ## CORS Demonstrator
 ### Usage